State of the Controller's Office - Statistics for 2022

 The Controller, Joanne Phillips, Esquire, is responsible for overseeing and controlling the expenditure of County Funds, and has the powers and duties granted by the Commonwealth laws applicable to Controller's in counties for the 2nd Class A Controllers, the Home Rule Charter, and by ordinance of County Council.

-The Office of the Controller shall be headed by an independently elected Controller who shall be responsible to the electorate of Delaware County for the performance of her duties.
-The Controller shall appoint at least one Deputy Controller trained or experienced in the art of accounting and such other staff, including a solicitor, as may be required to assist her in the discharge of her duties, subject to budgetary approval of County Council.
-The Solicitor for the Controller's office is Robert Scott, Esq.
+The Office of the Controller is headed by an independently elected Controller who is responsible to the electorate of Delaware County for the performance of her duties.
+The Controller shall appoint at least one Deputy Controller trained or experienced in the field of accounting and such other staff, including a solicitor, as may be required to assist her in the discharge of her duties, subject to budgetary approval of County Council.
+The Controller’s First Deputy is Jeffrey J. Powers, C.P.A., J.D. and the Solicitor for the Controller's office is Winifred M. Branton, Esq.

 Joanne Phillips was elected to serve as Delaware County Controller in November 2017 and began her four-year term in January 2018.

-A leader in professional organizations throughout her career, highlights include serving as Chair of the Real Property Section of the Philadelphia Bar Association and Chair of the Delaware Valley Chapter of the Counselors of Real Estate.
-Ms. Phillips currently serves on the Executive Committee of the Penjerdel Council and is a member of the Urban Land Institute.
+A leader in professional organizations throughout her career, highlights include serving as Chair of the Real Property Section of the Philadelphia Bar Association and Chair of the Delaware Valley Chapter of the Counselors of Real Estate (“CRE”).
+Ms. Phillips currently serves as the CRE’S national Discussion Leader for the Legal and Insurance Specialty Group, and is a member of the Urban Land Institute.
 Ms. Phillips is a member of the American, Pennsylvania, Philadelphia and Delaware County Bar Associations.

 Ms. Phillips served on the Middletown Township Park and Recreation Committee and was a director of the Rose Tree Soccer Club.
 She is a licensed soccer coach and coached boys' and girls' intramural and travel teams for more than 15 years.

-Ms. Phillips and her husband have lived in Middletown Township for the past thirty years, where they raised two children who attended schools in the Rose Tree Media School District.
+Ms. Phillips and her husband have lived in Middletown Township for more than thirty years, where they raised two children who attended schools in the Rose Tree Media School District.